mtpatter/mtpatter.github.io/_pages/resume.md

 ---
 layout: single
 permalink: /resume/
-title: Résumé and Curriculum Vitae
+title: Résumé
-description: "My Résumé and CV"
+description: "My Résumé"
 header:

 ---

 If you don't see anything below, find a version of my résumé (extra page to include a few relevant publications) in pdf format here: [Maria's